-1 CITIES: All cities have production values of 1PP, 2PP, 3PP, or 4PP.
+1 1PP, 2PP, 3PP, or 4PP.
 Control of cities determines victory.
 Settlements with no production value are Towns.
-Both cities and towns serve as Airbases (5.51).
+Both cities and towns serve as Airbases (5.51) that can hold two lines can be traced through such ports.

 PORTS: All Cities and Towns in coastal hexes are ports.
-Ground units employing Sea Movement must embark and disembark at friendly ports, and Supply lines can be traced through such ports.
+Ground units employing Sea Movement must embark and disembark at friendly ports, and Supply